 When you eat mostly carbs, you often miss out on protein or healthy fats!

-For example, here are some typical meals with a lot of carbs that lack protein and / or healthy fats:
+For example, here are some typical meals with a lot of carbs that lack protein and healthy fats:

-But then a few hours pass and soon you are feeling a sense of tiredness and fatigue because you don’t have any glucose left in your body.
+But then a few hours pass, and soon, you feel tired and fatigued because you don’t have any glucose left in your body.

 The result?